Special Educational Services

 Can a student enrolled in the Special Needs Department earn a diploma?

 Yes, a student who completes 22 credits of required courses can earn a diploma.
-The Special Needs Department offers four different diplomas: Modified Academic, Modified General, Vocational, and Basic.
+The Special Needs Department offers four different diplomas: Academic, General, Vocational, and Basic.
 The requirements for each diploma are different.
 The main difference between the diplomas is the required level of reading and math.
 If you have any questions about diplomas, please call the Special Needs Department and ask to speak with a counselor.

 If I choose not to send in work for grades am I still enrolled in the Seton Program?